natevw/makerland-radio/README.md

     git clone --recursive https://github.com/natevw/makerland-radio.git
     cd makerland-radio
     #git submodule update --init    # (if you forgot --recursive above)

+To build stuff:

+    cd csdr   # or csdr-osx if on macoS make

+    /Applications/Gqrx.app/Contents/MacOS/rtl_sdr

 We'll be receiving on a laptop or other computer with display, and transmitting from some Raspberry Pis on the network — so clone this repo (recursively) to both your laptop and on the "radiopi" you are accessing.